tsda-ltda/nemesys/api-manager/internal/uauth/readme.md

 - **Responses**:
   - 400 If invalid body.
   - 400 If json fields are invalid.
-  - 401 If email or password are wrong.
+  - 401 If email is password are wrong.
   - 200 If succeeded.

 ## Logout